kahansen2000/AdvancedDataVizFinal/README.md

 * gifski
 * transformr

 Then, run all the code using the run all choice at the top.
 The plot that you will see outputted inside of R studio is not reflective of the output you'll see in the animation.
-The code will a gif to your folder.
+The code will add a gif to your folder.

 ## About the data